 World Asthma Day

 World Asthma Day falls on the first Tuesday of May each year.
-It’s a timely date as May is Asthma and Allergy Awareness Month so the day acts as a great launching pad for a month of heightened awareness of these common and chronic conditions.
-This year’s day to celebrate is Tuesday 5th May.
+Since 1984, the Asthma and Allergy Foundation of America (AAFA) has declared May to be “National Asthma and Allergy Awareness Month”, so World Asthma Day acts as a great launching pad for a month of heightened awareness of these common and chronic conditions.
+This year’s day to celebrate is Tuesday 3rd May.

 Health care groups and asthma educators throughout the world help celebrate by various events and making available important and up to date asthma resources.
 Activities for World Asthma Day include free screenings for asthma, media advertising, talks, education and community and sponsored events such as organized debates and quiz competitions held in school and colleges.
 Teachers in schools and colleges are encouraged to take classes on asthma and prevention to increase their awareness.